ErikLarssonDev/node-express-ts-mongDB-tutorial/README.md

 Intall typescript globally `npm i typescript -g` Initate typescript setup `npx tsc -init`.
 Open the file and and uncomment "rootDir", baseUrl, outDir and change outDir to "./dist".

+# Future development
+Add a front end application to test the Stripe connection for the SHOP_APP.